 This ethnographic study examines the tensions and contradictions between goals of “cultural preservation” and “economic improvement” in a development oriented weaving cooperative based in Cochabamba, Bolivia.
 Through a nuanced analysis of the ways these goals are manifested in three weaving villages, I argue that they in fact support each other and that it is a discourse of differences that strengthens the organization.
 By understanding tradition as active and emphasizing collaboration, the Asociación de Artesanos Andinos facilitates this discourse and allows for a more fluid and productive negotiation of these seemingly conflicting objectives.

 Van Etten, Sarah, "Weaving Development: Cultural Preservation and Economic Improvement in Cochabamba, Bolivia" (2010).
-Honors Projects.
-Paper 6.
+Anthropology Honors Projects.
+6.

 © Copyright is owned by author of this document